Efficient PHP Array Manipulation: Using array_map() and array_filter() for Cleaner Code

 print_r( $squared_numbers );

-The array_map() function applies a callback function to each element of one or more arrays and returns a new array containing the results.
-Here’s the basic syntax:
+array_map() runs a callback over every element of one or more arrays and returns a new array of the results.
+The signature:

 PHP